Manus MacCloskey: Start of career

 He served in the Philippines and participated in the China Relief Expedition.

+Continued career

 During World War I, he organized and commanded the 12th Field Artillery Regiment.
 MacCloskey fought in the Battle of Verdun, the Battle of Château-Thierry (1918), the Battle of Belleau Wood, and the Battle of Soissons (1918).

+Later career

 From January 1921 to June 30, 1924, he served with the General staff at Headquarters, Sixth Corps Area.
 He later served at Fort Sheridan and Fort Bragg.
 He retired from military service on April 30, 1938.

 Civilian career

 In 1933, he organized the Civilian Conservation Corps (CCC) in North Carolina.
 He served as superintendent of Cook County Hospital in Chicago from 1938 to 1947.